-This Universal Dormer Vent is an off ridge vent that can be used as an exhaust or intake vent.
+This Universal Vent is an off ridge vent that can be both an exhaust or intake vent.
 To clarify, an off ridge vent is a UV-resistant static vent suitable for installation on sloped roofs or parapet walls.
 This model is the UV-75 which is 55 inches long with 75 inches of Net Free Area (NFA).

-This dormer vent is ideal for proper attic ventilation.
+This vent is ideal for proper attic or parapet wall ventilation.
 The 1/8 inch opening between the louvers keeps out precipitation and wildlife while allowing air to move freely.

 In addition to its functionality, it has a low-profile design that looks pleasing on shingled roofs and parapet walls.
 The hooded vent design and horizontal louvers will keep out rain and snow.
 Powder coating is available to match the color of your roof.